 Almost all centres visited have a process to review centre policy, procedures and learning materials provided to learners, recording all updates using a clear version control system.
-The systems verification audit, which has taken place in many centres over the last few years and over the last year virtually, has supported this being implemented effectively.
+The systems verification audit, which has taken place in many centres over the last few years, some carried out virtually, has supported this being implemented effectively.
 Site selection checklists were being completed as required, successfully monitoring risk and the assessment environments.